 In effect, one can rightfully call Anastasius the “inventor of Papalism.”
 He established almost all the positions necessary so that the Hildebrandian reforms, and thereby the modern Papacy, would even make sense.
-The only exception is that he did not invent direct jurisdiction (which is something that was devised out of necessity during the Crusades).
+The only exception is that he may have not invented direct jurisdiction (which is something that was devised out of necessity during the Crusades).
 However, he did add an interpolation to JE 2448 in Nicea 2 that has a direct-jurisdictional logic.

 In addition to the preceding, Anastasius is the first person to oppose “conciliar fundamentalism” in that he invented the (modern) western view of ecumenicity (i.e. only the canons/decrees are infallible in matters touching faith and morals).
 Perhaps no man in the history of Western religion until Martin Luther is singularly as important, and creative, as Anastasius.
 Ironically, he is a name that almost no one has ever heard of.